PawseySC/shell-hpc/_episodes/02-filedir.md

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've gotten lost in your own filesystem.

 Let's try returning to the `data` directory from before.
-Last time, we used three commands, but we can actually string together the list of directories to move to `data` in one step:
+We can actually string together the list of directories to move to `data` in one step:

 ~~~
-$ cd /data-shell/data
+$ cd data-shell/data
 ~~~
 {: .language-bash}